Modes of flow and mass transport

 - Convection is defined as movement induced by an external force.
 In chromatography, that external force may be gravity or a pump.

 - Diffusion is defined as random thermal movement from an area of high concentration to an area of low concentration.

 Both of these definitions represent unattainable ideals with adsorptive media because attractive and/or repulsive forces between stationary phase ligands and solutes are highly influential.
 However, an understanding of mass transport is still required to appreciate the performance differences among media formats.

 Continuity of Flow

 Movement of solutes through monoliths is continuous which means there is only one mode of flow throughout the entire bed - mass transport in monoliths is exclusively convective.
 Flow through columns of porous particles is discontinuous.
 Mass transport into and out of pores is diffusive while flow between particles is convective.
-Flow through membrane absorbers is discontinuous in a different sense: convective and laminar through the membranes, convective and turbulent through housing dead volumes.

 Benefits of Convection